Epyon616/videawesome/README.md

-# Videoawesome
+# Videawesome

+**Videawesome has not been maintained for sometime now and is now defunct **

-Videoawesome (pronounced Vid e awesome) is a Video URL parser designed to take the "Share" links you can get form the likes of Youtube and Vimeo and convert them into actual videos right there on your screen.
+Videawesome (pronounced Vid e awesome) is a Video URL parser designed to take the "Share" links you can get form the likes of Youtube and Vimeo and convert them into actual videos right there on your screen.

 ## Install